Decoding the World Test Championship points system

 In the event of a tie, points were equally divided between the teams, while a drawn Test gave the teams one-third of the points.
 However, due to the COVID-19 pandemic, the ICC was forced to tweak the points system in 2020.

 Change in points system towards the end of 2020

 The rankings were calculated according to percentage of points (POP).
 The POP is derived by establishing the percentage of points won by a team out of the total number of points contested in a series.

 Before India beat Australia and England earlier this year, they had earned 360 points out of a maximum possible 480, giving India a POP of 75.
 On the other hand, Australia had 296 points out of 360 points, with a POP of 82.22.

-Later, India finished their quota of six series on their way to the finals of the WTC.
+Later, once India finished their quota of six series on their way to the WTC.
 The total number of points at stake for India was 720.
 Out of which, India accumulated 600 points, with a percentage of 83.33.